huertanix/loldialer/README.markdown

 loldialer!
 ==========

 loldialer is a project devised by David Huerta at HeatSync Labs to create a means to troll people's phones with Arduino, Ruby, and Twilio.
-All this in a tin box with a laser-cut interface.
+All this in a sexy laser-cut interface.

 **NOTE:** This is a weapon of mass-trolling.
 Like all technology, it is a tool that is only as good or evil or Beyond Good and Evil as the person using it.